 Becoming an Optician in Connecticut

-There are a few steps you will need to follow in order to become licensed as an optician in Connecticut.
-To receive a certification from the Connecticut State Department of Health you will need to:
+There are a few steps you will need to follow to become a licensed optician in Connecticut.
+To receive a certification from the Connecticut State Department of Health there are licensing requirements.

 - Have an associate’s degree or equivalent work experience (at least four years or 8,000 hours)